Brets0150/DiamondHardLAMP/README.md

 - Each Apache Website runs under its own user account; mpm-itk module.
 - Apache configured to not leak any data about itself.
 - Apache Module mod_headers installed.
 Allows ModSecurity modify HTTP request and response headers, stops threats.
-- ModSecurity configured to most up-to-date and best free rules sets.
+- ModSecurity configured to most up-to-date with Core Rule Set.
 - MariaDB has all the baseline security configured.
 - ".htaccess" protects the PhpMyAdmin web UI, adding another layer of protection.
 - All ".htaccess" passwords are stored with the highest BCrypt hashing.
 Brute-Force cracking is not practical.